Debussy: Cello Sonata in D minor, III.

 Praised by The New York Times for his “electrifying performances” which “conveyed every nuance,” American cellist Jay Campbell has already forged a reputation as a spellbinding artist.
 A 2016 recipient of the Avery Fisher Career Grant, he is well known for his eclectic musical interests, having collaborated with musicians ranging from Elliott Carter, Pierre Boulez, David Lang, and John Zorn, to members of Radiohead and Einstürzende Neubauten.

 Jay Campbell has premiered nearly one hundred works to date, including concerti by Chris Rogerson and Pulitzer Prize winning composer David Lang.
-At this summer’s Lucerne Festival, he will perform the Swiss premiere of Michael Van der Aa’s multimedia cello concerto Up-close, and the world premiere of a new concerto by Luca Francesconi, conducted by Matthias Pintscher.
+At the 2017 Lucerne Festival, he performed the Swiss premiere of Michael Van der Aa’s multimedia cello concerto Up-close, and the world premiere of a new concerto by Luca Francesconi, conducted by Matthias Pintscher.
 During the 2015/2016 season, he premiered a new cello concerto entitled Genus and Species, written for him by American composer David Fulmer, and co-commissioned by the Human Rights Foundation.
 In 2013/2014, he premiered a new recital piece written for him by John Zorn, called “Occam’s Razor.”

 Mr. Campbell’s close association with John Zorn has resulted in over a half-dozen new works for cello.
 Hen to Pan, a feature disc with all new compositions written for him by Zorn, was released in February 2015 and named by The New York Times in its “Best Classical Music Recordings of 2015.”
 Also a serious music scholar, Mr. Campbell has written an article on the music of Pierre Boulez which was published in Zorn’s Arcana VII (Tzadik Composer Series).
 Forthcoming discs include George Perle’s cello concerto with the Seattle Symphony and Ludovic Morlot (Bridge); works of Beethoven, Debussy, Stravinsky and Pintscher (Victor Elmaleh Collection); and a collection of works commissioned for Campbell by David Fulmer (Tzadik).